mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

             development within Idiocultures / 3rd spaces - PARK FROM A BIT AND COME BACK TO
             THIS.](#synthesis---a-complex-view-of-agency-and-repertoires-development-within-idiocultures-3rd-spaces---park-from-a-bit-and-come-back-to-this.)
+            -   [Returning to transformational agency here and how it different from conceptions of developing repertoires of practice](#returning-to-transformational-agency-here-and-how-it-different-from-conceptions-of-developing-repertoires-of-practice)
         -   [Metaphors of harbours and playgrounds as a way to explore conceptions of (relational) agency](#metaphors-of-harbours-and-playgrounds-as-a-way-to-explore-conceptions-of-relational-agency)